sidiqbrewstreet/Instagram/README.md

+# Instagram And Threads
-# Threads Brute Force Premium - From Indonesian
+#Multi Brute Force Premium
-I created scripts Instagram and thread for learning purposes.
+I created scripts **Instagram** and **Threads** for learning purposes.
 Misuse of Tools I am not responsible as a author if something happens, it is entirely borne by the user

 <p align="left"><img src="Data/Instagram.jpg"/></p>